 It’s a damn shame that the lockout had to happen because Splitter now has no way of having contact with Engelland.
-One must hope that Splitter has a shooting coach working with him right now in Brazil and will continue to work with him after the FIBA Americas pre-Olympic qualifier.
+One must hope that Splitter has a shooting coach working with him right

 On defense, Splitter is good at defending an opponent in the iso, post, and face up situations.
 The area where he must improve is in the defensive pick-and-roll.